- Productivity tools (apps and services) give you the ability to automate or streamline processes in your workflow.

 Krisp is a noise suppression app that mutes background noise during calls.
 The app leverages AI to create KrispNet DNN (Deep Neutral Network), which allows it to recognize the voice and separate it from the noise.
 After which, it removes the noise to offer a clear (HD) audio experience.
 You can use Krisp with any calling/meeting app on your Mac and with any of your audio equipment.

 With regards to the current situation across the world, where a majority of people are working from their homes, going on calls and meetings without being disturbed is far-fetched.
-However, if you use Krisp to route your audio, you can cut-down the noises in your background and make yourself appear more professional.
+However, if you use Krisp to route your audio, you can cut down the noises in your background and make yourself appear more professional.
 Some of the noises Krisp claims to cancel out include that of pet, traffic, keyboard clicks, and echo, which is what most of us encounter in a day.
 One of the interesting features of the app is that it removes unwanted noise from both ends of a call/meeting.
-So not only does it reduce background noise at your end, but it also gives you an option to do the same for the other person on the call.
+So not only does it reduce background noise at your end, but it also gives you the option to do the same for the other person on the call.

 11. Short Menu: best Mac app to shorten URLs